JoelPendleton/CNT-EDSR-Simulation/README.md

 Computations are performed in atomic units, and are only converted to SI units through the execution of the visualise function.

-Theory based on '_Coherent Single Electron Spin Control in a Slanting Zeeman Field_' by Tokura et. al.
+Theory largely based on '_Coherent Single Electron Spin Control in a Slanting Zeeman Field_' by Tokura et. al.

 * https://kwant-project.org
 * https://tkwant.kwant-project.org